PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 14:00:55
+Last updated: 2024-04-02 14:02:58
-Random Quote: You really can change the world if you care enough. - Marian Wright Edelman
+Random Quote: The world is but a canvas to the imagination. - Henry David Thoreau